top of page

 Select your service plan

-• Unlimited yard waste and clippings (bagged in brown paper)
+• Service for home yard waste and landscape clippings (bagged in brown paper lawn and leaf bags)

 • Seasonal/holiday services (e.g., pumpkins, Christmas trees, etc.) at no additional cost